Reed Making Supplies

 Staples are metal tubes wrapped in cork.
 The cane is tied to the staple.

-Students should have a minimum of 10 oboe staples and 5 English Horn staples.
+Students should have a minimum of 10 oboe staples.

 Ruler: